CulturesSupports/Culture.Support/Readme.md

 - a fake investment conspiracy is not the same as investing
 - a fake work hour scam story is not the same as working inside
 - a fake stalker conspiracy is not the same as bringing value
+- a bog dishonesty is not the same as gain privelegde with repect and dignity

 im here to code own pro daytime repository work
 -----------